CLOAK: Contrastive Guidance for Latent Diffusion-Based Data Obfuscation: Introduction

 Generative models, particularly Generative Adversarial Networks (GANs), ushered in a new paradigm of data obfuscation.
 GAN-based obfuscation techniques suppress information about private attributes and preserve information relevant to public attributes in the data~\cite{malekzadeh2019mobile,hajihassnai2021obscurenet}.
 The obfuscated data remains in the same space as the raw sensor data, allowing it to be seamlessly used by downstream applications.
 However, GAN-based obfuscation methods suffer from well-known problems.
 The adversarial min-max game between the generator and discriminator is notoriously unstable and difficult to train.
 More critically, the definition of private attributes shapes the discriminator's objective, which in turn influences the generator during training.
 Consequently, any change in the private attribute definition or the user's preferred privacy-utility trade-off requires costly retraining of the entire model.
 These issues make GAN-based approaches poorly suited for accommodating diverse privacy needs or adapting to individual user preferences.
 Recent work by Yang \textit{et~al.}~\cite{yang2025privdiffuser} introduced PrivDiffuser, a diffusion model-based obfuscation framework that achieves a strong privacy-utility trade-off, outperforming GAN-based models.
 However, its obfuscation process is computationally intensive, making it less suitable for deployment on resource-constrained devices.
 Moreover, PrivDiffuser relies on regularization based on the estimated mutual information to learn disentangled representations of public and private attributes, which is only partially successful in practice.

-We propose a novel sensor data obfuscation framework that leverages the power of diffusion models while addressing the limitations of prior work. \textsc{Cloak} utilizes a latent diffusion model to perform data obfuscation in a lower-dimensional space, and a variational autoencoder (VAE) to map between the latent and original input spaces.
-This significantly reduces the computational overhead typically associated with diffusion models, making \textsc{Cloak} well-suited for deployment on mobile IoT platforms.
+We propose a novel sensor data obfuscation framework that leverages the power of diffusion models while addressing the limitations of prior work. \textsc{Cloak} utilizes a latent diffusion model to perform obfuscation in a lower-dimensional space, and a variational autoencoder (VAE) to map between the latent and original input spaces.
+This significantly reduces the computational overhead associated with diffusion models, making \textsc{Cloak} well-suited for deployment on mobile IoT platforms.
 We introduce a novel conditioning method, named Contrastive Classifier-Free Guidance (CCFG), to guide the latent diffusion process with disentangled public attribute representations, achieving a superior privacy-utility trade-off.
 Additionally, we incorporate Negated Classifier Guidance to condition the diffusion model on private attributes, enabling effective removal of information about these attributes at sampling time.
 Together, these guidance techniques allow \textsc{Cloak} to support diverse user privacy preferences with minimal retraining effort (see Figure~\ref{fig:architecture}).
-Our contributions are summarized below: \begin{itemize} \item We propose \textsc{Cloak}, a novel and lightweight obfuscation framework that leverages latent diffusion to mitigate attribute inference attacks on sensor-generated time-series.
+Our contributions are summarized below: \begin{itemize} \item We propose \textsc{Cloak}, a novel, lightweight obfuscation framework that leverages latent diffusion to mitigate attacks aiming to infer users' private attributes from their time-series data emitted by sensors.

 \item We introduce two novel guidance techniques for \textsc{Cloak}: Contrastive Classifier-Free Guidance to preserve information about the public attribute(s) and Negated Classifier Guidance to suppress information about the private attribute(s), together enabling fine-grained control over the privacy-utility trade-off.